 Success stories from our programs help bust some of the myths around technical jobs.
 For example, it’s not required to dabble with technology as a hobby or be good at math and science before starting an IT career.
 The main thing that’s needed is a willingness to learn.
 It might take a little more time than other entry-level jobs, but anyone can build the skills to get into IT and have a successful career.

 The technology field is also in desperate need of people who think differently.
 The days of IT pros staring at a screen all day are in the past.
-Companies now need their IT experts working with different departments to make sure that technology is solving the right problems.
+Organizations now need their IT experts working with different departments to make sure that technology is solving the right problems.
 Skills like communication, teamwork and even artistic flair are in demand as businesses build a collaborative atmosphere for building IT systems.

 The high wages offered to IT pros are clearly a sign of jobs that are more complex, but that shouldn’t scare anyone off.
 Especially as companies recover from the disruption caused by COVID-19, they will be looking more than ever to technology as the way to future-proof their operations, and they will need all kinds of people to help with that job.